Odyssey: An Automotive Lidar-Inertial Odometry Dataset with GNSS-denied situations: Abstract

 \section{Abstract}

 The development and evaluation of \ac{lio} and \ac{slam} systems requires a precise ground truth.
 The \ac{gnss} is often used as a foundation for this, but its signals can be unreliable in obstructed environments due to multi-path effects or loss-of-signal.
-While existing datasets compensate for the sporadic loss of \ac{gnss} signals by incorporating \ac{imu} measurements, the commonly used \ac{mems} or \ac{fog}-based systems do not permit the prolonged study of \ac{gnss}-denied environments.
-To close this gap, we present Odyssey, a \ac{lio} dataset with a focus on \ac{gnss}-denied environments such as tunnels and parking garages as well as other underrepresented, yet ubiquitous situations such as stop-and-go-traffic, bumpy roads and wide open fields.
-Our ground truth is derived from a navigation-grade \ac{ins} equipped with a \ac{rlg}, offering exceptional bias stability characteristics compared to \acp{imu} used in existing datasets and enabling the prolonged and accurate study of \ac{gnss}-denied environments.
-This makes Odyssey the first publicly available dataset featuring a \ac{rlg}-based \ac{ins}.
-Besides providing data for \ac{lio}, we also support other tasks, such as place recognition, through the threefold repetition of all trajectories as well as the integration of external mapping data by providing precise geodetic coordinates.
-All data, dataloader and other material is available online at~\url{https://odyssey.uni-goettingen.de/}.
+While existing datasets compensate for sporadic \ac{gnss} loss by incorporating \ac{imu} measurements, the commonly used systems do not permit prolonged study of \ac{gnss}-denied environments due to accumulated drift.
+Therefore, the diversity of such datasets is limited.
+To close this gap, we present Odyssey, an automotive \ac{lio} dataset featuring: (1) a ground truth derived from a navigation-grade \ac{rlg}-based RTK/INS, offering bias stability one to four orders of magnitude better than existing automotive datasets; (2) a comprehensive collection of 36 sequences across diverse environments, enabling robust and comprehensive evaluation and (3) prolonged \ac{gnss}-denied environments, including tunnels and, previously unseen in the context of automotive benchmarks, indoor parking garages.
+Here, our \ac{rlg}-based system enables accurate evaluation in scenarios where commonly employed systems would drift excessively.
+Besides providing data for \ac{lio}, Odyssey also supports place recognition tasks through threefold trajectory repetition and integration of external mapping data via precise geodetic coordinates.
+All data, dataloader and supplementary material are available online at \url{https://odyssey.uni-goettingen.de/}.

 \keywords{Localization, Navigation, SLAM, Lidar-Odometry, Lidar-Inertial-Odometry, Intelligent Vehicles, Dataset}

 \glsresetall